-Here are the issues that maybe undermining your will to start painting those models, and how to overcome them.
+Here are the issues that maybe undermining your willpower to start painting those models, and how to overcome your creative mental block.

 1. Finish Everything.